Generate Debug Logs for AD Bridge Services

 - eventlog: The event collection service.
 Generate a debug log for eventlog to troubleshoot the collection and processing of security events.

-- lwreg: The AD Bridge Enterprise registry service.
+- lwreg: The AD Bridge registry service.
 Generate a debug log for lwreg to troubleshoot ill-fated configuration changes to the registry.

 - lwsm: The service manager.